The CORD-FLOW Library

 The below diagrams are subject to frequent changes as the PacketCord.io is being delevoped, so we do not guarantee that they represent the actual architecture as it is in the latest commit.

-CORD-FLOW is a modular component of the PacketCord network programming framework.
-It provides abstractions and components for high-performance packet flow programming in C (receive-match-action-transmit logic over packet headers and payload).
-It has been designed to be suitable for purposes across different platforms and architectures—from servers, through embedded systems, to specialised network hardware.
+CORD-FLOW is a modular component of the PacketCord.io network programming framework.
+It provides abstractions and components for high-performance packet processing in pure C (receive-match-action-transmit logic over packet headers and payload).
+It has been designed to be suitable for purposes across different platforms and architectures: from servers, through embedded systems, to specialised network hardware.

 CORD-FLOW